 Recovering from a Stenting Procedure

-How quickly you recover after getting a stent depends on your general health, the type and degree of blockage and other factors.
+How quickly you recover after getting a stent depends on your general health, the type and degree of blockage, and other factors.
 You may be able to return to work within a week with certain limitations, including avoiding heavy lifting or intense stress.
 You may also be required to take medications to prevent the formation of blood clots or plaques.
 Your doctor and care team will work with you to develop a detailed post-procedure recovery plan.

 Turn to Baptist Health for Heart Care Services.
 Baptist Health’s highly skilled cardiologists offer a progressive approach to heart care with personalized, patient-oriented diagnosis and treatment protocols.
-Whether your diagnosis is coronary artery and vascular disease, heart failure or heart rhythm disorders, our doctors and staff members help our heart patients in and around Kentucky live better, healthier lives with the best possible outcomes.
+Whether your diagnosis is a coronary artery and vascular disease, heart failure, or heart rhythm disorders, our doctors and staff members help our heart patients in and around Kentucky live better, healthier lives with the best possible outcomes.